nark/wired-wiki/wiki/wiredserver/wiredserver.markdown

 *	**group :**	Name or id of the group that the server should operate as.

 	*Example: group = daemon*

+*	**force encryption :**	Ask the server to accept or not incoming connections that do not use an SSL 	encryption cipher.

+	*Example: force encryption = true*

 ### Database Settings